Sharan-Kumar-R/GPS-Map-Visualizer/README.md

 ## Features

-- **CSV Data Input**: Reads latitude and longitude data from a cities.csv file.
+- **CSV Data Input**: Reads latitude and longitude data from a CSV file.
 - **Data Cleaning**: Automatically handles non-numeric values, drops entries with missing coordinates, and removes duplicate points.
 - **Interactive Map Generation**: Creates a beautiful, interactive map using Folium with clustered markers for better readability when dealing with many points.
 - **Auto-fit Bounds**: The map automatically zooms and centers to fit all plotted data points.
 - **Automated Screenshot**: Uses a headless Chrome browser via Selenium to capture a high-resolution screenshot of the map.
-- **Dynamic File Naming**: Screenshots are saved with a timestamp to avoid overwriting previous captures.
-- **Cross-Platform**: Opens the generated HTML map in your default web browser for immediate viewing.

 ## Demo / Output